LBALab/lba2remake/doc/art_workflow.md

 ##### Source files folder

-We store our 'source files', such as Blender scenes (and possibly other types of source files in the future), in a specific folder called AssetsSource.
+We store our 'source files', such as Blender scenes (and possibly other types of source files in the future), in a specific folder called assetsSource, which can be found in the root of the project repository.

 - TBD: define clear best-practices on internal folder structure, Blender file naming and Blender scene setup.